eggheadio-projects/introduction-to-state-machines-using-xstate-notes/11_xstate-track-infinite-states-with-with-xstate-context.md

 ## Personal take

 I mostly am trying to imagine using state to modify and work with user objects.
 I can see more clearly how this would work with the introduction of context here.

+Here we get to another mental model difference between XState and Redux.
+XState explicitly separates finite or enumerable state (LIT, UNLIT, BROKEN) from infinite state, since color can take on an inumerable number of values.